Shubham281220/Rufus-Web-Data-Extraction-Tool-for-LLMs/README.md

 ### 3. **Repository Structure**

-Your GitHub repository should have the following structure:
+The GitHub repository has the following structure:

 ```
 Rufus-Project/